SantishaR/Odd-and-Even-numbers/README.md

 # Odd-and-Even-numbers

 In this project I created a simple function to find even and odd numbers.
-I made a form in which the user can input a number and an alert will show the outcome.
+I used a prompt in which the user can input a number and an alert will show the outcome.

 ## Project Screenshots